What is the HMT-1?

-This is undoubtedly one of the best use cases for the RealWear HMT-1 and the one where companies can see the most ROI.
-A Remote Mentor or Remote Expert means you can increase access to expert knowledge in the field – effectively live training people using real issues.
+This is undoubtedly one of the best use cases for the RealWear HMT-1.
+It’s also the one where companies can see the most ROI.
+A Remote Mentor or Remote Expert means you can increase access to expert knowledge in the field.
+This effectively means you’re live training people using real issues.

-Basically, with a RealWear HMT-1 and SimplyVideo, you can have a front-line worker guided by an expert that’s connected to them and seeing what they see.
+Basically, with a RealWear HMT-1 and SimplyVideo, an expert can guide a front-line worker connected to them and can see what they see.
 Let’s say there’s a complex piece of machinery that breaks down and there’s only one person who can fix it.
 It’s not a problem if they’re already on site, but if they’re on the other side of the country (or even the world), it’s suddenly a nightmare.
 Productivity could grind to a halt until that expert is on site, and nobody wants that.

 Well, rather than waiting for that expert’s availability to open up so they can physically get to the issue, they can instead join a call and see what the front-line engineer sees.
 They can provide relevant documentation, images, or diagrams through the HMT-1’s display, or even annotate over the top of content to guide them through the whole process from start to finish.
 This means everything can be back up and running within minutes as opposed to days or weeks.
 With the need for travel being removed, there’s no carbon footprint, and you save time and money.